 As a testament to the severity and dangers of sleeping in contacts, read a real-life example of a bride who was unable to see out of both of her eyes on her wedding day due to years of sleeping in her contacts.

-The good news is this bride regained her vision over the duration of two months, although her vision is still poor.
+The good news is this bride regained her vision over two months, although her vision is still poor.

 The bad news?
 The bride had to wear sunglasses throughout her entire outdoor wedding due to her sensitivity to light, had to cancel her honeymoon, and went four days without sleep because she had to apply eye drops every 30 minutes for four days straight to save her vision.